Euroclear's blockchain gold settlement venture with Paxos dissolved

 Financial institutions have been investing large sums of money and partnering with startups globally to test whether the technology can be used to simplify some cumbersome processes such as securities settlement.

-The Euroclear and Paxos pilot had been one of the most ambitious projects to be announced.
+The Euroclear and Paxos pilot was one of the most ambitious projects announced.

 While excitement around blockchain has not abated on Wall Street, the technology has yet to be deployed at scale in mainstream financial markets, with skeptics warning that its potential may have been hyped.